 Learn about what Gantt chart software is here.

-Desktop Gantt chart software also comes with plenty of templates, so starting a project is quick and easy.
+The software also typically includes plenty of Gantt chart templates, so starting a project is quick and easy.

 What are the most important features of Gantt chart software?
-Just a heads-up—a Gantt diagram is complicated, so there are many features you’ll need.
-Luckily, most software options come fully equipped.
 Here’s what to look for:

 - Customizability: The chart should be fully editable and customizable.
 It must include color-coding capabilities, as well as the ability to add, edit, and customize task names, descriptions, and milestones.
 The ability to add notes to tasks and dependencies is also a plus.